Sensory Deprivation Floats

 Is floating worth the cost?

-That $100 is ensuring that you are more well-rested, less stressed out, feeling your creative flow, and more grounded in today’s world of sensory overload.
+Floating on a regular basis helps to ensure you are more well-rested, less stressed out, feeling your creative flow, and more grounded in today’s world of sensory overload.

 - We have clients share that the experience is much more rewarding than a massage, or other self-maintenance services.